Auf einen Blick

 Where to compete

-Profit pools for electric vehicle charging are poised for rapid growth, particularly in smart energy services
+Profit pools for EV charging are poised for rapid growth, particularly in smart energy services

-Next-generation smart energy services will boost the profitability of electric vehicle charging at home and at work
+Next-generation smart energy services will boost the profitability of EV charging at home and at work

 A complex market

-The winners in electric vehicle charging will provide solutions for multiple scenarios and a seamless customer experience
+The winners in EV charging will provide solutions for multiple scenarios and a seamless customer experience

-There are seven business models in the electric vehicle charging value chain
+There are seven business models in the EV charging value chain

 Capital markets currently award a higher value to integrated business models, such as Tesla’s and ChargePoint’s.
 They place a lower value on pure hardware providers, assuming that over time, equipment is likely to become a lower-margin commodity business.